1. Know your surroundings

 10. Monitor file changes

 Not all hack attacks happen overnight.
-Sometimes, hackers take weeks to implement their plan.
-By monitor file changes on your website, you will be able to catch them before they can do real damage.
+Sometimes, hackers take weeks to implement their plans.
+By monitoring file changes on your website, you will be able to catch them before they can do real damage.